 THIS DATE IN HISTORY: April 3

-1976: Darryl Sittler becomes the first 100-point scorer in the history of the Toronto Maple Leafs when he has an assist in the second period of a 4-2 loss to the Boston Bruins at Maple Leaf Gardens.
+1976: Darryl Sittler becomes the first player in the history of the Toronto Maple Leafs to have 100 points in a season when he is credited with an assist in the second period of a 4-2 loss to the Boston Bruins at Maple Leaf Gardens.

-The milestone comes just short of two months after Sittler sets an NHL single-game record with 10 points (six goals, four assists) against the Boston Bruins on Feb.
+The milestone comes just short of two months after Sittler sets an NHL single-game record with 10 points (six goals, four assists) against the Bruins on Feb.
 7, 1976.

-1933: Ken Doraty scores at 104:46 of overtime, Lorne Chabot gets his fourth playoff shutout and Toronto eliminates Boston with a 1-0 victory in Game 5 of the Semifinals at Maple Leaf Gardens.
+1933: Ken Doraty scores at 104:46 of overtime, Lorne Chabot gets his fourth playoff shutout and Toronto eliminates Boston with a 1-0 victory in Game 5 of the Stanley Cup Semifinals at Maple Leaf Gardens.
 It is the longest game in playoff history to that time; the record lasts three years before being eclipsed on March 24-25, 1936, by the Red Wings' six-overtime 1-0 victory against the Montreal Maroons.

-1971: Boston defenseman Bobby Orr sets up three goals in an 8-3 win against Toronto to become the first player in NHL history to have 100 assists in one season.
+1971: Boston defenseman Bobby Orr sets up three goals in an 8-3 win against Toronto at Maple Leaf Gardens to become the first player in NHL history to have 100 assists in one season.

 Video: Bobby Orr revolutionized defensive position

 1988: Hakan Loob becomes the first player born in Sweden to score 50 goals in an NHL season.
-Loob passes the previous high of 49 set by former teammate Kent Nilsson with the Calgary Falmes in 1980-81 when he scores a power-play goal late in the third period of the Flames' 4-1 victory against the Minnesota North Stars at the Saddledome.
+Loob passes the previous high of 49 set by former teammate Kent Nilsson with the Calgary Flames in 1980-81 when he scores a power-play goal late in the third period of the Flames' 4-1 victory against the Minnesota North Stars at the Saddledome.

 2000: Brett Hull scores his 610th NHL goal to tie his father, Bobby Hull, for ninth place on the all-time list.
-The milestone comes in the Dallas Stars' 2-2 tie against the visiting Flames.
+The milestone comes in the Dallas Stars' 2-2 tie with the visiting Flames.